-Pompeo arrives in Riyadh to discuss Khashoggi case with king, crown prince
+Pompeo meets Saudi king over Khashoggi case, Turks to search consul's residence

 Forensic vehicles took away soil samples as well as a metal door from the garden, the Reuters witness said.
 A police dog was part of the search team.

-“The Turkish crime scene investigators carried out searches in the consulate and took the things deemed necessary,” a senior Turkish official told Reuters, after earlier acknowledging the difficulty of collecting evidence 13 days after the alleged incident.
+“The Turkish crime scene investigators carried out searches in the consulate and took the things deemed necessary,” a senior Turkish official said, after acknowledging the difficulty of collecting evidence 13 days after the alleged incident.

+The U.N. human rights chief on Tuesday said immunity on diplomatic premises and officials should be lifted for the Khashoggi investigation.

 Trump has threatened “severe punishment” if it turns out Khashoggi was killed in the consulate, but ruled out cancelling arms deals worth tens of billions of dollars.
 European allies have urged accountability for those responsible.